JacobFV/jacobfv.github.io/_bio/focus-statement.md

 > The only constant is change. — Heraclitus as quoted by Dr. Ron Cross

 We're witnessing the greatest technoevolutionary leap in the history of the observable universe.
-Yes, we might retrospecively say we were living in a fast-ish takeoff.
+Yes, we might retrospectively say we were living in a fast-ish takeoff.
 Everything Everywhere All at Once.
 And most people don't even realize it!

 But what's a takeoff when only a minority are hanging 10?
 And the most capable AIs are locked away?
 And the robots cost more than many cars?
 Not a good takeoff.
 Not a good takeoff at all.